 The jury said, "We need to promote First Nations' self-determination and empowerment so that ideas are not imposed on people and we don't repeat the mistakes of the past".
 They added we need a process of truth telling and recognition that deals with the impacts of invasion and colonisation.

-Catherine Smith visiting the Customs House library Photo: Katherine Griffiths / City of Sydney
+Catherine Smith visiting the Customs House library

 Everyone feels welcome and can afford to live here if they choose.
 Everyone can participate, prosper, and reach their full potential in a city that is fair and just.